Origination of the humble Bangers and Mash

 - Top with a lid, allow to cook on medium heat.

 - After 6-7 minutes, turn links over, baste with gravy again.

 - Since the sausages are pre-cooked, you are only heating them up and incorporating flavors.

 DON'T FORGET TO MONITOR THE POTATOES

-Once the gravy and sausages are thoroughly heated through.
-Turn off, recover with lid and allow to sit for 4-5 minutes.
+- Once the gravy and sausages are thoroughly heated through, turn off and recover with the lid.Allow it to sit for 4-5 minutes.

 - Place potatoes on plate.
 Lay sausages across potatoes, gently pressing them into the mound of potatoes.